khofstadter/enhancingaudiodescription.com/README.md

 - maybe remove the dates from the post tiles and add the date from the front-matter to the article.html (with new CSS)
 - check Shelf Life link in Kling Gut
 - random gallery after new page is loaded e.g. something dynamic

-## before switch
-- export analytics (Google or other)
-- what I've learnt when moving the EAD website from Wordpress to GitHub Pages?

-## after switch
-- check google analytics

 ## log
 - 2022-01-12 search.json changed to be consistent with article.html function, access checked with online tools and then link sent to Warren